MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_04-Implement_Virtual_Networking.md

 1. When prompted, sign in with the user and password in the parameters file.

     **Note**: Leave the Remote Desktop session open.
-You will need it in the next task.
+You will need it for the next task.

 #### Task 5: Configure Azure DNS for internal name resolution